-After the third month of pregnancy the embryonic stage is over and the fetal stage begins so the embryo is now called fetus.
-The baby-to-be has already got all the organs but they are still developing.
-The fetus is about 3.35 inches in length and weights between 0.03 and 0.04 pounds.
-During this month the male and female genitals are formed.
+After the third month of pregnancy, the embryonic stage is over and the fetal stage begins, so the embryo is now called fetus.
+The baby-to-be already has all the organs but they are still developing.
+Further growth is necessary for them to be considered fully developed.
+During this month, the male or female genitals are formed as well.
 However, in spite of this, it is not easy to see the baby’s gender yet.

 Four months pregnant